lukateg/strength-age/README.md

--- write a script to remove shared tokens once they expire -- fetch should be removed from all display table components and data should be passed from the page -- dodaj dobre reusable skeletone na prava mesta, obrisi svaku permissions ili authentication poruku
+-- write a script to remove shared tokens once they expire -- fetch should be removed from all display table components and data should be passed from the page -- dodaj dobre reusable skeletone na prava mesta, obrisi svaku permissions ili authentication poruku -- class selection should become FormSelect component that gets passed the title and description or whatever and all data should be fetched on the page.

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)